ek360/Movie-Web-app/readme.md

 $ pip install -r requirements.txt
 ```

-When using PyCharm, set the virtual environment using 'File'->'Settings' and select 'Project:COMPSCI-235' from the left menu.
+When using PyCharm, set the virtual environment using 'File'->'Settings' and select 'Project:Movie-Web-app' from the left menu.
 Select 'Project Interpreter', click on the gearwheel button and select 'Add'.
 Click the 'Existing environment' radio button to select the virtual environment.

 ## Execution